pasiyamaxx/whatsapp-bot/README.md

 | AUTO_STATUS_READ | make it true if you want bot to view status      |
 | SUDO             | owner number(91234567899,92336829223,9474839234) |

-Sure!
-Here’s a brief statement you can use to inform users that your project is under the MIT License:

----

 ## License